Lands End (San Francisco): Geography

 The Lands End unit of Golden Gate National Recreation Area (GGNRA) is adjacent to Lincoln Park, a San Francisco city park that includes a city-owned golf course and the Legion of Honor Museum, as well as the Fort Miley Military Reservation, which largely consists of the San Francisco VA Medical Center.
 The GGNRA land largely surrounds Lincoln Park and Fort Miley, to the north and west of these areas.
 The Lands End GGNRA unit largely consists of scenic cliffside areas overlooking the Pacific Ocean, and is centered on the Coastal Trail and several branch trails.
 The section of the Coastal Trail in Lands End leads from the northern terminus of 32nd Avenue in the wealthy Sea Cliff neighborhood, past the high headland that includes Lincoln Park, and then following the coastal headlands downhill to the west and south, to Point Lobos Avenue, where the park then adjoins Sutro Heights Park and the Cliff House.

 The coastline of the Lands End area includes several promontories that have historically been of importance in navigation in the approach to the Golden Gate.
 One such point is Lands End, which gives its name to the larger area.
 Lands End point is northeast of the Legion of Honor and south of the offshore Mile Rock, which in turn gives its name to Mile Rock Beach, which is in a cove adjacent to Lands End.
 This area can be reached by the Lands End Trail, which branches off from the Coastal Trail.
-The point is the site of the Lands End Labyrinth.
+The point was the site of the Lands End Labyrinth.
 Dead Man's Point and Eagle's Point are two smaller promontories on the park's coastline to the east of Lands End.

 Another important promontory is Point Lobos (not to be confused with Point Lobos in Monterey County), on the far west side of the park, immediately above the ruins of the Sutro Baths.
 It can be reached by the Sutro Bath trail and includes a scenic overlook.
 Several tunnels that used to deliver sea water to the Sutro Baths are cut through the headland that makes up Point Lobos.
 Point Lobos is also sometimes called "Parallel Point", after a schooner named the Parallel that was shipwrecked there in 1887.